hashicorp/terraform-provider-mysql/website/docs/r/user_password.html.markdown

 ---
 # mysql_user_password

-The `mysql_user_password` resource sets and manages a passwordd for a given user on a MySQL server.
+The `mysql_user_password` resource sets and manages a password for a given user on a MySQL server.

 ~> **NOTE on MySQL Passwords:** This resource conflicts with the `password`